Latzox/crc-deploy/README.md

 The Cloud Resume Challenge is a hands-on project to demonstrate your skills in cloud computing.
 For more details, visit the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/azure/).

 This project is divided into three repositories:
+- [crc-frontend](https://github.com/latzox/crc-frontend): Contains the frontend code.
 - [crc-backend](https://github.com/latzox/crc-backend): Contains the backend code.
-- [crc-frontend](https://github.com/latzox/crc-frontend): Contains the frontend code.
+- [crc-deploy](https://github.com/latzox/crc-deploy): Contains the infrastructure as code.

 ## Structure